alvinylt/gopher/README.md

 5. Number of invalid references (each unique invalid request is counted once)
 6. List of external server references (hostname and port) and their connectivity
 7. List of references causing issues/errors

+Note that if the server ends its response with `.\r\n` as per the protocol standard, the three characters are included in the size counts.
+This helps with determining whether the server is replying with proper responses.

 The helper function `test_external_servers()` checks the connectivity to external servers by attempting to establish a connection.
 A server is